cynthianekesa/alu-shell/io_redirections_and_filters/README.md

-ls -t . | head  script that displays the 10 newest files in the current directory sort | uniq -u  script that takes a list of words as input and prints only words that appear exactly once egrep "root" /etc/passwd  Display lines containing the pattern “root” from the file /etc/passwd egrep -C "bin" /etc/passwd  Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+ls -t . | head  script that displays the 10 newest files in the current directory sort | uniq -u  script that takes a list of words as input and prints only words that appear exactly once egrep "root" /etc/passwd  Display lines containing the pattern “root” from the file /etc/passwd egrep -c "bin" /etc/passwd  Display the number of lines that contain the pattern “bin” in the file /etc/passwd egrep  -A 3 "root"  /etc/passwd  Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd